Neural-Finance/Financial_Feature_Engineering_cross_sample/README.md

 ![Image text](https://github.com/Neural-Finance/Cross_sample_financial_feature_engineering/blob/master/fig/3.png)
 **Prediction and Real**
 ![Image text](https://github.com/Neural-Finance/Cross_sample_financial_feature_engineering/blob/master/fig/4.png)
 This result can be much better if you train it with GPU.
 I show the result on my laptop, thus, it hasn't got enough training.
 However, as you can see, our method sucessfully learns the rank() operator.
-This framework can help you learn the relationship between different stocks.
-If you public a report or an article by using it, I will be really glad.
-If it's helpful, please give me a star, thanks.
+This framework can help you learn the relationship between different stocks. **If it's helpful, please give me a star, thanks.**